Peascombe

 Useful Information

 Leave the A35 to follow signage for Uploders.
-Once in Uploders village turn left by the Crown Inn to follow signs for Loders.
-Proceed into Loders and turn right opposite the school, sign-posted for Nettlecombe/ Powerstock.
+Once in Uploders village, turn left by the Crown Inn to follow signs for Loders.
+Proceed into Loders and turn right opposite the school, signposted for Nettlecombe and Powerstock.
 Park on the outskirts of the village and walk along Smishops lane for approximately 200m before entering the reserve up an access ramp on your right-hand side.
-Also accessed on foot via Whetlands Lane track or the footpath running through Loders village, and an informal link to the old railway line.
+The reserve can also be accessed on foot via Whetlands Lane track or the footpath running through Loders village, and an informal link to the old railway line.

 Contact us